jolpica/jolpica-f1/docs/endpoints/constructors.md

 ### fastest

-**Filters for only constructors that finished a race with a lap that was the ranked in the specified position**
+Filters for only constructors that finished a race with a lap that was the ranked in the specified position.

 `/fastest/{lapRank}/` -> ex: `/ergast/f1/fastest/1/constructors/`